MyPilgrimage/MyPilgrimage.github.io/_posts/2025-01-20-the-ball-is-rolling.md

 title: The Ball is Rolling
 date: 2025-01-20 23:00:00 +0100
-categories: [Trial 2025, Preparations]
+categories: [2025 Trial-Run, Preparations]
-tags: [trial run, update, prepping, training, gathering gear, personal update, pictures]
+tags: [trial-run, update, prepping, training, gathering gear, personal update, pictures]
 description: "202 Days to Prepare.
 A great training session and new plans!..."

 ---